-The formal development of committee staffs dates back to 1967, after the temporary Commission on the Organization of the General Assembly recommended increased staff services for legislators and professional staffs for committees.
+The formal development of committee staffs began in 1967, after the temporary Commission on the Organization of the General Assembly recommended increased staff services for legislators and professional staffs for committees.
 An act on staff assistants was enacted that year and the four partisan staffs were created.
-Generally each staff has two kinds of analysts-for substantive bills, and for appropriation bills-although the degree to which these staffs are formally separated varies by house and party.
+Generally, each staff has two kinds of analysts-for substantive bills, and for appropriation bills-although the degree to which these staffs are formally separated varies by house and party, and changes as caucus staffs are reorganized.